GitBrincie212/ChronoGrapher/README.md

 ## 📡 Language Agnostic Communication
 Emit a task in python, listen to task events in JavaScript, write task logic in rust.
-No more doing trickery to work around the limitation of a library/framework being limited to one specific programming language.
-Chronographer is the central hub for scheduling
+No more doing trickery to work around the limitation of a library/framework being trapped in one specific programming language, one specific ecosystem.
+Chronographer is the central hub for scheduling, no more glue code, no more anything that harms productivity.
+Ensuring the smoothest developer experience

 <img align="center" src="assets/Chronographer Divider.png" />
+<h1 align="center">Why Should I Use ChronoGrapher?</h1>
 Why use Chronographer when other scheduling libraries exist in other programming languages?
 Some of the highlights / strength points which you might consider to use Chronographer over other scheduling libraries are:

 - **🌐 Multi-language Support:** Chronographer is available in Python, Rust, JavaScript/TypeScript, and Java.
 Switch between languages without rewriting scheduling logic and learning a new framework.
 No more trying to combat the limitations of different